asanomitakanori/asanomitakanori/README.md

 # About me
-- I’m Kyushu University students in Fukuoka
+- I'm a Data Scientist
-- Studying as AI researcher
+- My majore was AI
 - Interested in deep learning and IoT
 - How to reach me: Email